 Opportunity Zones are a powerful tool placed in the hands of NJ’s governor and mayors to foster economic growth and transformative changes in our communities.
 Rather than take the easy approach and “sell to the highest bidding developers,” visionary community leaders can take the long view to capitalize on this newly identified incentive by enhancing “opportunity” for all of their local citizens through adoption of the Creative Placemaking planning approach.

 Click here to see a map of NJ Opportunity Zone census tracts.

 Click here to see an Excel spreadsheet of all of NJ’s opportunity zone census tracts and locations.

 Author: Suzanne Ishee is President of the Center for Creative Placemaking which, since 2013, has provided advocacy, training, consultancy and thought leadership to advance the field of Creative Placemaking.
-She is lead developer of NJIT’s Certificate in Creative Placemaking a course of study which provides skills building development in cross-sector literacy and direct field practice to effectuate professional capacity to lead CP planning and implementation in community.
-To learn more, contact CCP at firstname.lastname@example.org
+She leads the expanding Creative Placemaking presence at NJIT and is the developer of the Certificate in Creative Placemaking course of study which provides skills building development in cross-sector literacy and direct field practice to effectuate professional capacity to lead CP planning and implementation in community.
+To learn more, contact CCP at email@example.com